-The PICA website provides a list of the countless paris highlights and visits broken down by the 20 different arrondissements (neighborhoods) in Paris.
-Spend enough time in Paris wandering around and you’ll come up with your own list, but here are some good suggestions to help you get started discovering highlights in each neighborhood of Paris.
+The PICA website provides a list of the countless Paris highlights.
+We list some of the main highlights in each of the 20 different arrondissements (neighborhoods) in Paris.
+Spend enough time in Paris wandering around and you’ll come up with your own list, but here are some good suggestions to help you discover highlights in each neighborhood of Paris.

-Outside of the countless famous monuments throughout Paris another lesser known interest in visiting Paris is the variety of its neighborhoods.
-There is the hilltop Montmartre neighborhoods, formerly home to young artists such as Picasso at the beginning of the 20th century.
-The Belleville neighborhood has long been a gathering point of recently arrived immigrants.
+One of the special charms of Paris is how variety its various neighborhoods can be.
+There is the hilltop Montmartre neighborhood which can feel like one is in the provinces.
+Belleville has long been home to recently arrived immigrants to France.
 The Marais district holds the core of the remaining Medieval architecture in Paris.
 The Latin Quarter is the historic education center of Paris.
-There is unity and uniqueness throughout Paris which underlines the importance of going beyond the world-famous sites and seeking out how life is Paris is today.
+There is unity and uniqueness throughout Paris which underlines the importance of going beyond the world-famous sites and seeking out the real and authentic Paris of the parisiens.

 Paris is, of course, one of the great fashion capitals in the world with numerous Fashion Week events each year displaying the best new offerings of world famous fashion brands.
-However, not everyone has the budget to allow for this high dollar prices.
+However, not everyone has the budget to high prices of high fashion.
 No need to worry!
 Paris is filled with countless vintage clothing shops, each with its own specialities.
-Some are truly vintage and have clothing styles from the 60s and 70s (and even earlier) and others focus instead on recently discard famous brand clothing.
+While some of the clothing does date back several decades others focus instead on recently discarded famous brand clothing.
 Prices are variable, with some shops selling “by the pound” (i.e. by weight) and others which can be quite pricey.

-Check out these pages for more information about PICA study abroad programs in Paris:
+Check out these pages for more information about PICA’s offerings for Paris study abroad programs: